kavia-common/simple-notes-manager-46153-46162/notes_app_frontend/README.md

 ## Features

 - Notes list view with title, truncated content, and created/updated timestamps
-- Create and Edit notes via an accessible modal
+- Create and Edit notes via an accessible modal (prefilled on Edit with optimistic updates)
 - Delete notes with confirmation
 - Instant search/filter by title or content (debounced)
 - Sorting by Updated (desc), Created (desc), and Title (asc)